Serve Nationally & Internationally

 increased her inventory resulting in increased sales.
 The increased income is

-• Denise has a stand along the access road to Mellier and to other villages in
+making a difference for her family. - Denise has a stand along the access road to Mellier and to other villages in

 the local area.
 She sells prepared foods (small meat turnovers, hotdogs, fried